adobe/dynamic-workflow/README.md

 Dynamic workflows allow users to specify the next participants within an agreement.

 ## Disclaimer
-This application is currently on version 1.1.
 There is a known issue that has been submitted to JIRA for participant groups.
 The feature is currently there, but the functionality has a bug.
 Once this issue is resolved, a patch will be issued out.

 ## Features
 | Features | Description |